petermarkley/tollerus/README.md

 This Inkscape SVG file is important because the data entry interface reads it to dynamically create a keyboard.

+> [!Tip]
-Consider mapping your conlang glyphs to a [Unicode Private Use Area](https://en.wikipedia.org/wiki/Private_Use_Areas) to avoid ambiguity with other languages/content when copied from your application.
+> Consider mapping your conlang glyphs to a [Unicode Private Use Area](https://en.wikipedia.org/wiki/Private_Use_Areas) to avoid ambiguity with other languages/content when copied from your application.
 If you want to avoid ambiguity even among conlangs, take a look at the [Conscript Unicode Registry](https://www.evertype.com/standards/csur/).

 When you're done, export a TTF to `/html/assets/font/` just like the example file `myneography_standard_medium.ttf`.